FROM ESCALATION BACK TO STRATEGIC GOALS

 • Lack of time

-At the moment when we were asked to contact the employees before the vacation, we thought that the owner had artificially created a feeling of lack of time, when at the beginning he delayed the process, and then accelerated it
+When we were asked to contact the employees before the vacation, we thought that the owner had artificially created a feeling of lack of time, when at the beginning he delayed the process, and then accelerated it

 Analysis of open sources